ChegTech logo

 The brief

-Why Glass Company Web Design is different.
+Why Glass Company sites are different.

 Glass installation is two distinct businesses sharing one phone number.
-Emergency work — break-ins, vehicle-impact damage, storm-broken windows — runs on pure urgency and proximity, often involving insurance documentation that the site needs to handle correctly.
-Scheduled custom work — frameless shower doors, glass railings, wall partitions, commercial glazing — runs on portfolio depth, real photography, and a longer research-driven sales cycle that's closer to remodeling than to home repair.
+Emergency work (break-ins, vehicle-impact damage, storm-broken windows) runs on pure urgency and proximity, often involving insurance documentation that the site needs to handle correctly.
+Scheduled custom work (frameless shower doors, glass railings, wall partitions, commercial glazing) runs on portfolio depth, real photography, and a longer research-driven sales cycle that's closer to remodeling than to home repair.
 The IGo Green rebuild proved that splitting the architecture matters: separate landing pages, separate CTAs, and separate intake forms for each.
 The commercial-glass intent (restaurants, retail buildouts, office TI work) is its own third lane worth a dedicated page when the business has real commercial volume.

 A frameless glass shower enclosure with chrome hardware in a modern bathroom

-What we build
+What I build

-• Emergency repair vs scheduled install split
+Emergency repair vs scheduled install split

 Distinct CTAs and routing.
 Emergency board-ups and break-in response go to the on-call line; scheduled custom work goes to the standard estimate flow.
 Blending them loses both.

-• Real installation photography
+Real installation photography

-• Service-specific pages
+Service-specific pages

-Shower doors, glass rails, wall partitions, mirrors, commercial glazing — each gets a dedicated page with material vocabulary (tempered, frameless, low-iron) that signals real expertise.
+Shower doors, glass rails, wall partitions, mirrors, commercial glazing, each gets a dedicated page with material vocabulary (tempered, frameless, low-iron) that signals real expertise.

-• Insurance-claim documentation flow
+Insurance-claim documentation flow

 Emergency intake captures carrier, claim number, and adjuster info up front so the documentation is prepped before the first call.
 Reduces friction on the highest-stress conversion.

-• Residential vs commercial split
+Residential vs commercial split

 Commercial glass has different decision-makers (project managers, GCs, architects) and longer RFP-driven sales cycles.
 Dedicated commercial pages convert that intent without diluting residential.

-• Service area covering Seattle and surrounding markets
+Service area covering Seattle and surrounding markets

 Glass installation profitably reaches across most of King County.
 Service-area schema reflecting actual coverage with city-specific landing pages for the cities driving real volume.